Development of Red Dead Redemption 2: Character development

 Red Dead Redemption 2's recording sessions began in 2013 and lasted a total of 2,200 days.
 The game features 1,200 actors, 700 of whom share the 500,000 lines of voiced dialogue.
-In addition to using motion capture to record the performances, Rockstar used face cameras to record their facial reactions for later animation; around 60 or 70 cameras were used.
+In addition to using motion capture to record the performances, Rockstar used a face camera to record facial reactions for later animation; around 60 or 70 cameras were used.
 The motion capture sets were typically accurate to the dimensions of the in-game setting, which could be displayed to the actors and crew on a monitor in a previsualization format.
 Rockstar wanted a diverse cast of characters within the Van der Linde gang.
 Senior creative writer Michael Unsworth noted the ensemble was advantageous when writing the narrative as it helped to craft the story and added complexity to the game.
 The writers put particular focus on individual stories behind each character, exploring their life prior to the gang and their reasons for remaining with the group.
 Unsworth felt the gang is a "family" that offers "a sense of belonging and purpose", and analyzing each story—and each character's relationship with Arthur—was important for the narrative.
 Several characters were cut during development as their personalities failed to add to the narrative.
 Some lines of dialogue from the first game, in which Dutch is described as an equitable leader, allowed the team to create a diverse group of characters in the gang.